 Ellen Degeneres has this bit on her show where she gives younger people a time frame to work out how to use a rotary phone and a boom box among other things.
 Ask a younger person what a VHS is and they are going to mostly look at you in bewildered confusion.
-If you are looking for a hit of nostalgia, VHYes will give you all that a belly full of chuckles.
+If you are looking for a hit of nostalgia about VHS movies and recorders, VHYes will give you all that a belly full of chuckles.

 VHYes will be embarking on a theatrical run from January 17th all around the USA.
 Directed and created by Jack Henry Robbins alongside creators Nunzio Randazzo and Nate Gold, VHYes premiered in 2019 at Fantastic Fest.

 - Courtney Pauroso

 - Mark Proksch

 You’re not only going to recognize the cast while feeling like a teenager again, but you’ll also feel like you’ve gone back in time.
 VHYes is shot entirely on a VHS camera.

 Some of the comedic elements utilized within the narrative will make you wonder if that old VHS player might be in a box somewhere in your garage.
 For those who think TikTok was the beginning of anyone anywhere making anything on camera, you’re wrong.
 We (Gen Xers) were.
 Back in the 70’s VHS cameras showed people eating weird things on camera way before the rise of kicking tops off bottles and dancing online.